6th Grade Science Syllabus

 The evaluation of RESPONSIBILITY will be based on the following criteria: Takes ownership of their behavior, is prepared to learn, attends class on time, follows directions, and practices digital citizenship.

-The evaluation of EXCELLENCE will be based on the following criteria: Demonstrates mastery of learning standards and contributes a positive attitude.
+The evaluation of EXCELLENCE will be based on the following criteria: Demonstrates a focus on mastering the learning standards and contributes a positive attitude.

 The evaluation of DETERMINATION will be based on the following criteria: Demonstrates grit, approaches problems with a growth mindset, asks questions, and gives their best effort.